frankfruityloops/Channels/README.md

 ![Not Patches](https://user-images.githubusercontent.com/74815634/148670661-2ee2c9cd-767c-4476-8ee3-a299e2081de6.png)

 # Credits
-All credit goes to the respective developers and @esc0rtd3w for the NO-PSN patches.
+All credit goes to the respective developers and @frankfruityloops.